ix47/IOC-iOS/README.md

 # IOC-iOS
-An mini example project on how to use Injection of Control in an iOS Swift app.
+A mini example project on how to use Injection of Control in an iOS Swift app.